python-discord/code-jam-qualifier-9/README.md

 ### Step 3 - Handling Customers
 After all staff members have become on-duty, you will begin receiving requests from customers trying to order food.

-Requests from customers can be identified by the Request's scope dictionary’s `"type"` key having the value `"order"`.
+Requests from customers can be identified by the Request's scope dictionary's `"type"` key having the value `"order"`.
 ```json
 {
 	"type": "order",